mead-ml/mead-baseline/README.md

-# Baseline
+# MEAD Baseline

-Baseline is a library for reproducible deep learning research and fast model development for NLP.
+MEAD Baseline is a library for reproducible deep learning research and fast model development for NLP.
 The library provides easily extensible abstractions and implementations for data loading, model development, training and export of deep learning architectures.
 It also provides implementations for high-performance,